 Quince jam It's not too sweet (well, this one at least) and this is how I like it.
 It pairs well with cheese or toast for breakfast or tea time, or just by itself.

-I did choose to cut the quince, this is how I generally make my quince jam but if I am in a hurry or I am not in the mood for all that chopping, I grate it, it is super easy.
+In general, I cut the quince to make my quince jam but if I am in a hurry or I am not in the mood for all that chopping, I grate it, it is super easy.
 I do like some chunks though so I cut them or I make them mixed, diced, and grated.

 🥘 Ingredients needed